-Your donors might be expecting a birthday card in the mail from their friends and family.
+Your donors might be expecting a birthday card from their friends and family.
 But receiving one from their favorite nonprofit reminds them how valuable they are to your organization!

 You can also send donors a card on the anniversary of their first gift.
 Thank them for the difference they’ve helped make since their first donation X years ago.

 Be specific and let them know exactly how much they’ve given over time.
-Describe some of the ways they’ve made and impact on your nonprofit’s mission since their first donation.
+Describe some of the ways they’ve made an impact on your nonprofit’s mission since their first donation.